Skip to main content

 2. Social Justice

-Social workers advocate on behalf of the oppressed, the marginalized, and anyone who needs their voice amplified.
-They often focus on issues such as poverty, homelessness, discrimination, harassment, and other forms of injustice.
-Social workers provide information, help, and other resources to people seeking equality, and they educate people who may not directly experience discrimination about the struggles of others who may not have the same level of privileges in our society.
+Social workers advocate for the oppressed, the marginalized, and anyone who needs their voice amplified.
+They often focus on issues such as poverty, houselessness, discrimination, harassment, and other forms of injustice.
+Social workers provide information, help, and other resources to people seeking equality, and they educate people who may not directly experience discrimination about the struggles of others who may not have the same level of privilege in our society.

 3. Dignity and Worth of the Person